 WHITE SUBCUTANEOUS FAT: "BAD FAT"

+In distinct contrast to energy-burning brown fat, white fat is a plentiful, energy-storing type of adipose tissue with a low rate of metabolic activity found primarily in the hips, thighs, and belly.
 Dubbed "the inch you can pinch," subcutaneous fat lies directly under the skin.
 It's the fat that's measured using skinfold calipers to estimate body fat percentage, and it's found all over the body.
 While excess fat is never a good thing, subcutaneous fat—particularly around the belly—is what most of us think about trying to melt away.

 WHITE VISCERAL FAT: "REALLY, REALLY BAD FAT"